pawl/OverdueMemberCalculator/README.md

 I'm using it for overdue members at my local hackerspace.

-4 parameters are required in the URL:
+The following parameters are required in the URL:
  - email - URI encoded email address of your paypal account
  - lastPaidYear - 4 digit year of when the member last paid (example: 2012)
  - lastPaidMonth - month the member last paid (use numbers 1-12)